iS4i4S/PCNSL-RBraLymP/README.md

 The complete guide for installing MOVICS (may you find troubles) can be found [here](https://xlucpu.github.io/MOVICS/MOVICS-VIGNETTE.html#Section.2)

 ## The RBraLymP (RNA-based Brain Lymphoma Profiler) algorithm
-The current code takes an RNA expression matrix (gene names as rows; samples as columns) as input from either FFPE (DegNorm normalization of reads is highly recommended, see [Supplementary Appendix](link) from our article for more information) or FF tissue.
+The current code takes an RNA expression matrix (gene names as rows; samples as columns) as input from either FFPE (DegNorm paraffin degradation correction of reads is highly recommended, see [Supplementary Appendix](link) from our article for more information) or FF tissue.
 The output is a two column matrix with the "Sample ID" and the "Cluster significant [CS] group".
 Downstream analysis for evaluating clinical impact using univariate-multivariate models is also given.

 [Complete tutorial for RBraLymP is avaliable here](Insert_link)